Inlay Jewelry Care Guide

 If you have questions about caring for your inlay jewelry or believe your piece may need refinishing or repair, we’re happy to help.

 Hileman Inlay Jewelry offers professional inlay repair and restoration services to keep your jewelry looking its best.
+Contact us with any questions about your inlay jewelry care or assistance with inlay repairs.

 Thoughtful care and occasional maintenance will help your handcrafted inlay jewelry remain beautiful and wearable for many years to come.